silky/alg-top-notes/README.md

 These notes are viewable online at [Authorea](https://authorea.com/users/7271).

-**Note**: These notes are out of date at the moment pending the resolution of some issues; more information can be found [here](https://github.com/OpenScienceWorkshops/OpenScienceWorkshops.github.io/issues/50).
+**Note**: These notes are out of date at the moment pending the resolution of some issues; more information can be found [here](https://github.com/OpenScienceWorkshops/OpenScienceWorkshops.github.io/issues/50) (well, actually, I could keep these up to date even if I didn't use Authorea, but because I'm not using Authorea I'm still using LyX, so that's secretly the reason these aren't up to date - because I'm not exporting from LyX all the time.)

 You can build this locally with